kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Term Frequency

-Term frequency counts appearances.
+Term frequency counts appearances
-Frequent words gain weight.
+Frequent words gain weight
 Long documents dominate counts

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.